XQueryInstitute/Course-Materials/schemas/README.md

 ###Schematron

 Schematron allows you to specify more specific and complex rules for validating documents.
-The key difference between DTDs, XML Schema, and RelaxNG one the one hand, and Schematron on the other is that the former are grammar-based whereas Schematron is rule-based.
+The key difference between DTDs, XML Schema, and RelaxNG on the one hand, and Schematron on the other is that the former are grammar-based whereas Schematron is rule-based.
 (See Priscilla Walmsley, [Definitive XML Schema](http://www.worldcat.org/title/definitive-xml-schema/oclc/48362767), second edition, p.
 13)

 here's a Schematron file to perform additional validation on the contents